scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 system.
 It also has several numerical computing classes that would generally be dispatched to NumPy in a brand new project.
-Perhaps most noticeably, MONTE has its own programming style guidelines which are not PEP-8 compliant, again because it precedes PEP-8 historically by three years.
+Perhaps most noticeably, MONTE has its own programming style guidelines which are not PEP-8 compliant, again because it precedes PEP-8 by three years.

 Historical quirks aside, MONTE considers itself a member of the Python scientific programming community and aims to integrate